hpi-swa-teaching/TogglClient/README.md

 #### Installation with .SAR

-This installation is the easiest one.
+This installation is as easy as it gets.
 Simply go to ```Releases``` in this repository in the upper navigation bar of this site.
-From there simply download the .sar file from the latest release and drag the downloaded file in your Squeak image.
+From there download the .sar file from the latest release and drag the downloaded file in your Squeak image.
 If you have the JSON package already loaded in your image choose ```TogglClient.sar```, otherwise ```TogglClientWithJSON.sar```.In the opened dialog choose ```Install SAR```.
 After that you can start using Toggl.

-#### Installation über Github
+#### Installation using Github

 For this installation you need a git client in Squeak.
 We recommend the Squeak Object Tracker.
 You can find the installation instruction for Squot [here](https://github.com/hpi-swa/Squot).